Frame-Induced Group Polarization in Small Discussion Networks: Methods

-\textbf{Group Data.} We collected data for six NFL games taking place between December 2014 and February 2015.
-24 groups whose transcripts showed no discussion, had users drop out prematurely, or did not make final wagers were excluded from the analysis.
-This resulted in 197 valid groups.
-The 169 groups in the five no-consensus requirement games overwhelmingly reached consensus as shown by the final outcome distributions: 132 consensus; 29 ``majority rule'' (only two members with same wager); and 8 ``deadlock'' (all different).
-These 132 consensus groups were added to the 28 groups from the consensus-requirement game to yield the 160 groups used in our analysis below.
-See Supplementary Material for games and demographic attributes.
+\emph{Group data.} We collected data for six NFL games taking place between December 2014 and February 2015.
+We excluded 24 groups whose transcripts showed no discussion, had users drop out prematurely, or did not make final wagers.
+This resulted in 198 valid groups.
+The distribution of outcomes was: 159 consensus groups; 30 where only two members made the same wager; and 9 where all three wagers were different.\endnote{See online Table~B.4 for games, online Table~B.5 for group descriptive statistics, and online Appendix~D for group wagers.}

-\textbf{Compensation and Donations.} Participants were paid a flat amount for participation in the discussion: \$8 during regular season play and \$16 during the playoffs.
-Participants were informed that the \$7 charity bonus they received plus (minus) their winning (losing) wager amount would be donated to the Wounded Warrior Project, a charity set up to aid wounded US military veterans.\endnote{A total of \$6756.50 was donated.} Participants' performance in raising charitable donations was tracked using an online leader board.
+\emph{Compensation and donations.} Participants were paid a flat amount for participation in the discussion: \$8 during regular season play and \$16 during the playoffs.
+Participants were informed that the \$7 charity bonus they received plus (minus) their winning (losing) wager amount would be donated to the Wounded Warrior Project, a charity set up to aid wounded US military veterans.\endnote{Winnings went to charity rather than participants to avoid potentially adverse public appearances of sports gambling.
+A total of \$6756.50 was donated.} Participants' performance in raising charitable donations was tracked using an online leaderboard.\endnote{The increase in playoffs pay and the leaderboard were intended to motivate subjects to take the task seriously and continue participating.
+There was no requirement to check the leaderboard.}

-\subsection{Results}

-Before presenting the results, we cast our theoretical predictions in the context of our experiment.
-Note that the $F$ and $U$ groups in Figure~\ref{fig:riacurve} are analogous to the favorite and underdog groups because using the game victor probability as the rhetorical issue causes the rhetorical reference to split the underdog policy side (Figure~\ref{fig:nflcurves}).
-We put forth the following hypotheses:
+\section{Results}